-- 2. Purchase card transactions must be monitored closely including examining for repetitiveness and availability or the opportunity to utilize other purchasing methods i.e. term contracts, blanket agreements, etc. - 3.
-The Buyer reviews the quotations obtained to determine if they are reasonable in price and responsive to the specifications.
-Providing these factors meet the City's needs, the Buyer may proceed with the next step of the purchase order process. - 4.
-Should there be a deficiency, inconsistency or question existing with the quotes and/or specifications, he/she must take the necessary action to resolve the issue by conferring with the requisitioning customer and/or the vendor(s) quoting the requirement in order to appropriately resolve the concern before issuing a PO. - 5.
-After analyzing the quotations and determining the lowest and best quotation, the Buyer will prepare the purchase order for the required approvals in Oracle. - 6.
-The Buyer shall gain approval, which is completed through Oracle.
-Upon approval, a copy may be sent to the awarded vendor, one is retained in the PD contract file.
+- 1. Quotes should be obtained to ensure the City is making the best use of resources before these purchases are made.
+Documentation of the quotes should be attached to the purchase requisition. - 2.
+The Buyer reviews the quotes.
+Should there be a question regarding the quotes and/or specifications, the Buyer must take the necessary action to resolve the issue by conferring with the requisitioning customer and/or the vendor(s) quoting the requirement in order to appropriately resolve the concern. - 3.
+After analyzing the quotes and determining the lowest and best quote, the Buyer will prepare the purchase order for the approval of the CFO.
+Purchase orders under \$25,000 need only the approval of the City Finance Officer and the Buyer in charge of the procurement. - 4.
+The Buyer shall email, fax, or mail the vendor a copy of the purchase order.
+A copy or the purchase order is retained in the Purchasing Division's contract file.

-SECTION 2.03 - INFORMAL PURCHASES BETWEEN \$1,001 AND \$24,999
+SECTION 2.03 - PURCHASES BETWEEN \$5,000AND \$24,999

-The Buyer may solicit these informal purchases without formal advertisement as stated herein.
-The objective of this informal purchase method is to obtain the necessary item at the lowest possible cost.
-The Buyer must obtain three competitive written quotations, when possible, using email, telephone, fax, mail, or standard Quotation Form before committing to a purchase order.
+The Buyer may solicit these purchases without formal advertisement.
+The Buyer must obtain three competitive written quotations, when possible, using email, telephone, fax, mail, or the standard quotation form.